cunicu/cunicu/docs/Proxying.md

 ### Userspace Proxy

-Just like for the Kernel Wireguard module, a dedicated UDP socket for each WG peer is created.
-WICE will update the endpoint address of the peer to this the local address of the new sockets.
+Just like for the Kernel Wireguard module, a dedicated UDP socket for each WG peer is created. ɯice will update the endpoint address of the peer to this the local address of the new sockets.

-Wireguard traffic is proxied by WICE between the local UDP and the ICE socket.
+Wireguard traffic is proxied by ɯice between the local UDP and the ICE socket.

 ### In-process socket

-WICE implements wireguard-go's `conn.Bind` interface to handle Wireguard's network IO.
+ɯice implements wireguard-go's `conn.Bind` interface to handle Wireguard's network IO.

 Wireguard traffic is passed directly between `conn.Bind` and Pion's `ice.Conn`.
 No round-trip through the kernel stack is required.

-**Note:** This variant only works for the compiled-in version of wireguard-go in WICE.
+**Note:** This variant only works for the compiled-in version of wireguard-go in ɯice.

 [nftables]: https://www.netfilter.org/projects/nftables/manpage.html